What is the queen sniffing in 'Bridgerton'?

 What drugs do Colin and Benedict Bridgerton take?

-While Queen Charlotte was, in fact, not doing hard drugs during Bridgerton season 2, a few of the Bridgerton boys do get into some psychedelic trouble.
+While Queen Charlotte was not doing hard drugs during Bridgerton season 2, a few of the Bridgerton boys do get into some psychedelic trouble.

 Christina Izzo is the Deputy Editor of My Imperfect Life.